A Driver-Vehicle Model for ADS Scenario-based Testing: The SDV Model

+Each maneuver has its own configurable criteria to define its target state and a time to reach it ($T$).
+Target sampling requires evaluating the road structure, traffic, and other objects.
+For example, in the NHTSA pre-crash scenario `following vehicle making maneuver' scenario, a leading vehicle decelerates to turn right that may end up in a crash with an inattentive following vehicle.

+In such scenario, the leading vehicle's target for velocity keeping is to comfortably accelerate to and maintain a specified target velocity, e.g., 16 m/s.
+The following vehicle's target for vehicle following is to reach and keep a certain target time gap, e.g., 10\,s.
 While defining the maneuver configuration, parameters can be set as a single value or a value range, e.g., a vehicle target speed of exactly 14\,m/s, or within 20\,\% from 14\,m/s.
-During execution, our model samples multiple values for each range parameter independently and creates a target state set as a Cartesian product over the parameter value sets.
-The sampling method of choice and the number of samples per parameter are configurable.
-The target state set is used to generate multiple trajectory candidates and select the best trajectory, filtering out configurations that may be infeasible or suboptimal.
+The target sampling step samples multiple values for each range parameter independently and creates a target state set as a Cartesian product over the parameter value sets.
+The sampling method of choice and the number of samples per parameter are configurable through mconfig.
+The target state set corresponds to the end points of the trajectories in \figref{fig:cutintrajectory}.